2021 Edward C. Roy Jr. Award Winner Darcie Fregoe

-The purpose of this award is to honor the memory of Dr. Edward C. Roy, Jr. Dr. Roy was a past president of the American Geosciences Institute (AGI), a professor at Trinity University, San Antonio, Texas, and a recipient of both the Ian Campbell Medal and the Heroy Distinguished Service Award.
+The purpose of this award is to honor the memory of Dr. Edward C. Roy Jr., who was a past president of the American Geosciences Institute (AGI), a professor at Trinity University, San Antonio, Texas, and a recipient of both the Ian Campbell Medal and the Heroy Distinguished Service Award.
 He was a lifelong supporter of teachers and students of all ages and served for a number of years as chair of the AGI Education Advisory Committee.
-The award is designed to recognize one teacher of grades K-8 (or Key Stages 1-3 in the United Kingdom equivalent) each year for his or her leadership and innovation in Earth science education.
-The award consists of a $2,500.00 prize for the winning teacher and a grant of up to $1,000.00 to enable the recipient to attend the National Science Teachers Association (NSTA) Annual Conference in March 2015 to accept the award.
-The winning teacher and his or her school each will receive a plaque of recognition.
-To be eligible for the 2015 competition, applications must be postmarked by January 20, 2015.
+The award is designed to recognize one teacher of grades K-8 (or Key Stages 1-3 in the United Kingdom) each year for their leadership and innovation in Earth science education.
+The award consists of a $2500 prize for the winning teacher and a grant of up to $1000 to enable the recipient to attend the National Science Teaching Association (NSTA) National Conference in the spring of 2022.
+The winning teacher and theur school each will receive a plaque of recognition.
+The application deadline for the 2022 competition is Friday, January 21, 2022.

-- Letters of recommendation (with contact information and on letterhead) from two other education professionals who have observed the applicant teaching Earth science (district science supervisor, teaching colleague, team leader, etc.).
+Letters of recommendation (with contact information and on letterhead) from two other education professionals who have observed the applicant teaching Earth science (district science supervisor, teaching colleague, team leader, colleague, etc.).

-- Exemplary Earth system science lesson plan that emphasizes an inquiry-based approach (five pages maximum including handouts).
+Exemplary Earth system science lesson plan that emphasizes an inquiry-based and/or phenomenon-based approach (five pages maximum including handouts).
 The lesson plan must include instructional objectives, student outcomes, key concepts, materials used, safety guidelines, lesson procedure, and assessment methods.
 Lesson plans that include evidence of having been taught are preferred, but this is not required (this evidence may be photos, student artifacts with names removed, and so on—limited to up to two pages, which do not count in the five page limit for the lesson plan itself).

-- Essay (500 words maximum) describing the importance of teaching Earth science education to K-8 students and how the applicant inspires students to learn Earth science concepts.
+Essay (500 words maximum) describing the importance of teaching Earth science to students and how the applicant inspires students to learn Earth science concepts.
 The essay should also include information on how the applicant augments his or her own Earth science understanding as an adult learner.